isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    6842 <https://tools.ietf.org/html/rfc6842>`__: Server by default sends
    back client-id option.
 That capability may be disabled.
 See :ref:`dhcp4-echo-client-id` for details.

+-  *Generalized UDP Source Port for DHCP Relay*, `RFC 8357
+   <https://tools.ietf.org/html/rfc8357>`__: The Kea server is able
+   to handle Relay Agent Information Source Port suboption in a received message, remembers the UDP port  and sends back reply to the same relay agent using this UDP port.

 .. _dhcp4-limit:

 DHCPv4 Server Limitations